matt-voss/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This project is part of the "Programming for Data Science with Python" Nanodegree Program from Udacity.

 ### Files used
 Include the files used